 SUSANNE PARI is the author of The Fortune Catcher, a novel of a young woman—American and Iranian, Jewish and Muslim—caught in the aftermath of the 1979 Islamic Revolution.
 She writes and speaks on issues of immigration, religious fundamentalism, women’s rights, and what she thinks it means to be an American.
 Her work appears in The New York Times Sunday Magazine, The Christian Science Monitor, The Boston Globe, The San Francisco Chronicle, and NPR’s All Things Considered.
 She was Program Director for Book Group Expo, is a member of the National Book Critics Circle, and judges for The California Center for the Book.

-BRIDGET QUINN is the author of Home Team, a sporty memoir about growing up on the high plains of Montana with a devout mother, two sisters, six brothers, a WWII Marine turned lawyer for a father, and becoming her own woman on and off the court.
-Three excerpts from the book have appeared in Narrative Magazine, and two received Pushcart Prize nominations.
+BRIDGET QUINN is the author of Broad Strokes: 15 Kick-Ass Women Who Made Art & Made History (In that order), essays on the artwork, lives and legacies of fifteen essential but overlooked artists, forthcoming from Chronicle Books.
+Bridget is also the author of the memoir, Home Team.
+Three excerpts have appeared in Narrative, and two received Pushcart Prize nominations.
 Bridget’s essays can be found in the anthologies Solo: On Her Own Adventure (Seal Press), Two In The Wild (Vintage) and Brain, Child: Greatest Hits.
-Her Narrative memoir, “At Swim, Two Girls,” was selected by J.R.
-Moehringer for inclusion in Best American Sports Writing 2013.
+Her Narrative memoir, “At Swim, Two Girls,” was included in Best American Sports Writing 2013.

 JASON ROBERTS is the author of A Sense of the World: How a Blind Man Became History’s Greatest Traveler (HarperCollins), a finalist for the 2006 National Book Critics Circle Award, longlisted for the international Guardian First Book Award and named a Best Book of the Year by the Washington Post, the San Francisco Chronicle and Kirkus Reviews.
 He’s also the inaugural winner of the Van Zorn Prize for emerging fiction writers, sponsored by Michael Chabon, and a contributor to McSweeney’s, The Believer, the Village Voice and other publications.
 Roberts is currently at work on a nonfiction narrative, centered on the opening of Japan in 1853.